Darryl Tapp

-Darryl Anthony Tapp (born September 13, 1984) is an American professional football coach and former defensive end who is the defensive line coach for the Washington Commanders.
+Darryl Anthony Tapp (born September 13, 1984) is an American professional football coach and former defensive end who is the assistant defensive line coach for the Washington Commanders of the National Football League (NFL).
 He played college football for the Virginia Tech Hokies and was selected by the Seattle Seahawks in the second round of the 2006 NFL draft.
 Tapp also played for the Philadelphia Eagles, Washington Redskins, Detroit Lions, New Orleans Saints, and Tampa Bay Buccaneers before entering coaching in 2018.

 Early life

 Tapp attended Deep Creek High School in Chesapeake, Virginia where he lettered in football, basketball, and track and field.
 His senior year, Tapp set a school record with 15 sacks and made 89 tackles and was named Second-team All-State.
 In all, he recorded 22 career sacks while helping Deep Creek to a 34–4 record during his three varsity seasons.
 He was one of just three juniors to start on offense and defense for Deep Creek in 2000 when he played in all 14 games and posted eight quarterback sacks and earned First-team All-District.